Hong Kong's Journey from Corruption to Clean Government

 - Ethics commissions with authority - Grant investigative powers

-- Competitive salaries for key positions - Attract and retain talent
+- Competitive salaries for key positions - Attract and retain talent12

 Case Study - New York City (Post-1970s):